AXIA-DEV/moonbeam/tests/README.md

 npm run test-with-logs
 ```

-# Running a parachain test
+# Running a allychain test

-Either use script or use parachain testing framework.
+Either use script or use allychain testing framework.

 ## Using Script

-You can directly launch a parachain test with this script.
+You can directly launch a allychain test with this script.
 It takes care of getting the binary relay node and spawns 2 validators and 2 collators.

 ```bash
 scripts/run-para-test-single.sh moonriver/test-balance-genesis.ts
 ```

-## Using parachain testing framework
+## Using allychain testing framework

 ### Requirements